What is a Stock Appreciation Right (SAR)?

 Tax Treatment of SARs

 SARs generally are subject to the same tax treatment as non-qualified stock options (NSOs).
-Employers must shoulder the administrative burden of such withholding since they do not generate any employees’ cash.
-They are also obliged to account to the Internal Revenue Service (IRS) for the amounts required to be withheld.
+Employers must shoulder the administrative burden of collecting withholding tax and submitting it to the Internal Revenue Service (IRS).

 Pros and Cons of SARs

-SAR plans offer multiple advantages over other forms of stock compensations.
-One of the benefits is cash benefits without monetary payments.
-Another advantage is the flexibility that allows SARs to be arranged in a way that suits the beneficiaries.
-Companies with SAR plans must decide on a select number of employees to receive the benefits, the SARs’ liquidity, the value of the bonuses, and an ideal vesting rule.
+SAR plans offer multiple advantages over other forms of stock compensation.
+One of the benefits is cash benefits without having to pay upfront to exercise options.
+Another advantage is the flexibility to tailor SARs in a way that suits the beneficiaries.
+Companies with SAR plans can select the employees to receive the benefits, the SARs’ liquidity, the value of the bonuses, and an ideal vesting rule.

-On the downside, SARs may exert a negative impact on the value of a company’s shares by diluting the per-share earnings due to stockholders.
+On the downside, tandem SARs may exert a negative impact on the value of a company’s shares much like straight stock options, as they will increase the shares outstanding thereby diluting the per-share earnings.

 SARs and phantom stocks share a few striking similarities.
 Phantom stock is an agreement that entitles an employee to a cash payment equivalent to the amount of the stock price increase at a designated time.

-Employees granted phantom stock options realize income taxable as at the ordinary-income rate.
-The stock options are subject to similar tax treatment as ordinary income and is subject to taxation.
+Employees granted phantom stock options realize income taxes at the ordinary-income rate.
+The stock options are also subject to similar tax treatment as ordinary income and is subject to taxation.